k4ngel/50shades/README.md

 # 50shades

+Simple concurrent programming project using ncurses lib made during my studies.
+A producer prints "50 Shades of Grey" books, which are delievered to bookstores.
+These bookstores are visited by readers who infinitely demand more copies.

+You can find a description of this project in Polish below – it was used as a base of what I was supposed to do.

+---

 Systemy Operacyjne 2 // Opis projektu – dystrybucja ksi¹¿ek

 Producent drukuje kolejne egzemplarze ksi¹¿ek „50 Twarzy Greya”, które rozchodz¹ siê natychmiastowo.
 Ksi¹¿ki przewo¿one s¹ przez dostawców do ksiêgarñ, w których to z kolei ustawiaj¹ siê kolejki klientów, oczekuj¹cych na kolejne dostawy.